axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/patterndb-scheme-patterns/_index.md

     It is not necessary to use multiple patterns if only the end of the ${PROGRAM} fields is different, use only the beginning of the ${PROGRAM} field as the `pattern`.
 For example, the Postfix email server sends messages using different process names, but all of them begin with the `postfix` string.

     You can also use parsers in the program pattern if needed, and use the parsed results later.
-For example: `\<pattern\>postfix\\@ESTRING:.postfix.component:[@\</pattern\>`
+For example: `<pattern>stfix\\@ESTRING:.postfix.component:[@</pattern>>>

     {{% alert title="Note" color="info" %}}
-If the `\<pattern\>` element of a ruleset is not specified, {{% param "product.abbrev" %}} will use this ruleset as a fallback ruleset: it will apply the ruleset to messages that have an empty PROGRAM header, or if none of the program patterns matched the PROGRAM header of the incoming message.
+If the `<pattern>element of a ruleset is not specified, {{% param "product.abbrev" %}} will use this ruleset as a fallback ruleset: it will apply the ruleset to messages that have an empty PROGRAM header, or if none of the program patterns matched the PROGRAM header of the incoming message.
     {{% /alert %}}